weewx/weewx/docs_src/utilities/wee_import.md

 1. When first importing data it is prudent to do a dry run import before any data is actually imported.
 A dry run import will perform all steps of the import without actually writing imported data to the WeeWX database.
-In addition, consideration should be given to any additional options to be used such as '--date'.
+In addition, consideration should be given to any additional options to be used such as `--date`.

     !!!
 Note
         Whilst WeatherCat monthly .cat files use a fixed set of fields the inclusion of fields other than `t` (timestamp) and `V` (validation) is optional.
 For this reason the field map used for WeatherCat imports includes fields that may not exist in some WeatherCat monthly .cat files resulting in warnings by `wee_import` that there may be missing data in the import source.
 These warnings can be extensive and may detract from the ability of the user to monitor the progress of the import.
-It may be prudent to use the `--suppress--warnings` option during the initial dry run so the overall progress of the import can be more easily observed.
+It may be prudent to use the `--suppress-warnings` option during the initial dry run so the overall progress of the import can be more easily observed.

     To perform a dry run enter the following command: